GensaGames/AWiki-Android-Notes/README.md

 ### Testing

  * [[Espresso](https://developer.android.com/training/testing/espresso/)] - Espresso is a UI test framework (part of the Android Testing Support Library) that allows you to create automated UI tests for your Android app.
 Complete Guide - [[Codepath](https://github.com/codepath/android_guides/wiki/UI-Testing-with-Espresso)]

+ * [[Mockito](https://site.mockito.org/)] - Mockito is a mocking framework that tastes really good.
+It lets you write beautiful tests with a clean & simple API.
+Mockito doesn’t give you hangover because the tests are very readable and they produce clean verification errors.

+ * [[PowerMock](https://github.com/powermock/powermock)] - Writing unit tests can be hard and sometimes good design has to be sacrificed for the sole purpose of testability.
+Often testability corresponds to good design, but this is not always the case.
+For example final classes and methods cannot be used, private methods sometimes need to be protected or unnecessarily moved to a collaborator, static methods should be avoided completely and so on simply because of the limitations of existing frameworks.

  * [[Robolectric](http://robolectric.org/)] - Efficient unit testing for Android.
 Robolectric is a unit testing framework that allows Android applications to be tested on the JVM without an emulator or device.
 Complete Guide - [[Codepath](https://github.com/codepath/android_guides/wiki/Unit-Testing-with-Robolectric)]